AmigaMaster/Simple-Game-Solutions/solutions/T/Technobabylon-EN.md

 - USE `Bonesaw` on Body (in the background) (`Slice of Meat`)
 - USE `Slice of Meat` on `Jar`
 - TALK TO Chef
+- USE Body (the one with blonde hair)
 - USE Growth Chamber
   - PURGE
 - USE `Tissue Paper` on Growth Chamber